jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Relationship with section EE 52
 (3) This section overrides section EE 52.

-### EZ 80 Refund of excess deposit in main income equalisation account as consequence of election under section EZ 4B
+### EZ 80 Refund of excess deposit in main income equalisation account as consequence of election under section EZ 4B or FP 23
 When this section applies
 (1) This section applies when—
-  (a) a person makes an election under section EZ 4B(2) (Cattle destroyed because of Mycoplasma bovis: spreading); and (b) as a consequence of the election, the person’s deposits for an accounting year, less the amount of any refund made to the person for the accounting year under section EH 8 (Refund of excess deposit), are more than their main maximum deposit for the accounting year.
+  (a) a person makes an election under section EZ 4B(2) (Cattle destroyed because of Mycoplasma bovis: spreading) or FP 23(3) (Livestock destroyed because of emergency events); and
+  (b) as a consequence of the election, the person’s deposits for an accounting year, less the amount of any refund made to the person for the accounting year under section EH 8 (Refund of excess deposit), are more than their main maximum deposit for the accounting year.
 Refund
 (2) The Commissioner must refund the excess to the person from deposits the person made for the accounting year—